Optimal radial basis for density-based atomic representations: Theory

 The number of contracted numerical coefficients $\qmax$ can be chosen inspecting the eigenvalues $\Lambda^{al}_q$.
 At first, it might appear that in order to evaluate the contracted basis one has to compute the full set of $\nmax$ coefficients, and this is how the idea was applied in Ref.~\citenum{niga+20jcp}.
 When combining Eq.~\eqref{eq:contract} with Eq.~\eqref{eq:neighbor-sum}, however, one sees that the contracted coefficients can be evaluated directly

 using the contracted radial integrals

-that can be computed over a grid of $r$ points, approximated with splines, and then evaluated at exactly the same cost as for a spline approximation of the radial integrals of a primitive basis of the same size.
+that can be computed over $r$, approximated with cubic splines in the range $[0, r_c]$, and then evaluated at exactly the same cost as for a spline approximation of the radial integrals of a primitive basis of size $\qmax$.
+The exact mathematical form and implementation details of the splines can be found in Ref. \citenum{musi+21jcp}.
 Splining does not affect the equivariant behavior of the atom-density features, and introduces minute discrepancies relative to the analytical basis that do not affect the quality of the resulting models.
-As we shall see, after the spline coefficients have been computed for $\nmax\gg \qmax$ the initial choice of basis functions is inconsequential.
-For a given number of radial functions, and a target data set, the data-driven contracted basis provides the most efficient description of the atom-centred density.